dnlgmz/dnlgmz/README.md

 ### Hello ✨  I am Daniel Gomez!

 - 🔭 I’m currently pioneering organelle structural neuro/cancer viral immunology
-- I work on AI/Machine Learning and Surgical Data Science
+- I work on AI/Machine Learning, VR/AR, and Surgical Data Science (SDS)
-- I am CEO at Gomez SDS LLC @gomezsds
+- I am CEO at Gomez SDS (GSDS) LLC @gomezsds
-- I actively research the field of Structural Neurobiology (neuro/cancer viral immunology)
+- I actively research the field of Structural Neurobiology (neuro/cancer viral immunology) and Structural Epigenetics
-- I am a Graduate Student at CSUEB :) (Structural Molecular Biology)
+- I am a Structural Molecular Biology (SMB) Graduate Student at CSUEB :), Bioengineering (BIOE) at Stanford Schools of Engineering and Medicine in the Department of Bioengineering, and at Stanford Synchrotron Radiation Lightsource (SSRL)
 - I am a Graduate Student Associate at Drexel University College of Medicine (Microbiology & Immunology, Neurobiology and Anatomy)